This article originally appeared on VICE Netherlands.

 It was really cool.
-We had some great conversations and could suddenly talk about stuff that we usually found difficult to talk about – in that moment we were very intimate and open with each other.
+We had some great conversations and could suddenly talk about stuff that we usually found difficult to talk about—in that moment we were very intimate and open with one another.

 How do you look back on it now?